 The Authority has a contract with a natural gas provider for the purchase of approximately 246,000 dth of natural gas each year.
-A Blend and Extend Agreement was executed in December 2011 reducing the purchase rate to \$0.373 per dth beginning January 1, 2012 through December 31, 2017.
-The Authority subsequently executed a Blend and Extend Agreement in February 2014 that further reduced the purchase rate to \$.20 per dth effective March 1, 2014 through December 31, 2018.
+A Blend and Extend Agreement was executed in December 2011 reducing the purchase rate to the New York Mercantile Exchange (NYMEX) rate plus \$0.373 per dth beginning January 1, 2012 through December 31, 2017.
+The Authority subsequently executed a Blend and Extend Agreement in February 2014 that further reduced the purchase rate to the NYMEX rate plus \$0.200 per dth effective March 1, 2014 through December 31, 2018.
 The Authority is responsible for the nominations under the contract and can adjust the monthly nominations of the natural gas purchases up to 20% each year.
-The Authority anticipates using the full amount of the commitment.